nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 User closes the file explorer GUI.
     * 2a1.
-Trackermon shows an error message to user, indicating the import has failed.
+Trackermon shows an error message to the user.

       Use case ends.

 * 5a.
 Chosen file is a corrupted JSON file.

     * 5a1.
-Trackermon shows a message informing the user that the chosen file may be corrupted.
+Trackermon shows an error message to the user.

       Use case ends.